teamfusorai/Fusor-AI/README.md

    - **Bot Name**: Name your chatbot (e.g., `support_bot`)

 3. **Upload Documents**
-   - Click "Upload Documents" and select your files
+   - Drag and drop files into the upload zone, or click to browse
    - Supported formats: PDF, DOCX, TXT, MD
    - You can upload multiple files at once
+   - Or enter a website URL to scrape content

 4. **Process Documents**
-   - Click "🚀 Upload & Process Documents"
+   - Click "Create Knowledge Base"
    - Wait for processing to complete (usually 2-5 seconds)
    - You'll see a success message with chunk count

 ### Chatting with Your Bot

 1. **Go to Chat Tab**
-   - Click "💬 Chat with Bot" tab
+   - Click "Chat with Bot" tab
+   - Select your knowledge base from the dropdown
-   - Enter your username and bot name
+   - Or enter your username and bot name manually
-   - Or select from the dropdown if you have multiple bots

 2. **Start Chatting**
    - Type your question in the message box
    - Press Enter or click "Send"
-   - Get responses with citations and confidence scores
+   - Get responses with citations and chunk usage info

 3. **View Knowledge Base Info**
    - See your current knowledge base in the sidebar
    - View all available knowledge bases
-   - Check chunk usage and confidence scores
+   - Check chunk usage and statistics

 ## 🎯 Example Usage